What is a Cybersecurity Degree?

-Cyber security professionals are needed in virtually every career field, every business and every type of organization.
+Cybersecurity professionals are needed in virtually every career field, every business and every type of organization.

 A concern for every career field is how to ensure your skills remain relevant even as times and technology change.
 If the COVID-19 pandemic taught us anything, it’s the need to have a skill set that allows you to pivot when employment circumstances change.

-Starting with a degree in cyber security is a great way to do this.
+Starting with a degree in cybersecurity is a great way to do this.
 Take advantage of certification opportunities to add to your skills while in school and after.

-“All past education and work experience aids in problem solving, gaining perspective of a situation and eliminating potential solutions in favor of the best solutions for the situation,” Kinsey said.
-Whatever your past, cyber security could well be your future.
+“All past education and work experience aid in problem-solving, gaining perspective of a situation and eliminating potential solutions in favor of the best solutions for the situation,” Kamyck said.
+Whatever your past, cybersecurity could well be your future.

 Marie Morganelli, PhD, is a freelance content writer and editor.